 Having someone you trust “speak the truth” into a situation can mean avoiding the “buy high and sell low” practices that average investors experience.

 Again, a professional isn’t necessary.
 But if you go it alone, you need control.
 You need discipline.
 You need a level of self-management that, unfortunately, most people don’t possess.

 Bonus: Financial Planning

 Not all financial advisors are financial planners.
-But financial planners tend to charge the very similar rates as investment advisors, yet provide a lot more value.
+Financial planners tend to charge very similar rates as investment advisors, yet provide a lot more value.

 What About Robo-Advisors?